-If you are using UNIX authentication for GemStone logins, or if you run NetDLI as root with setuid (i.e. not in guest mode), you must have PAM (Pluggable Authentication Module) configured on the server.
+If you are using UNIX authentication for GemStone logins, or if you run NetLDI as root with setuid (i.e. not in guest mode), you must have PAM (Pluggable Authentication Module) configured on the server.
 You may include a specific GemStone authorization service name, or allow the default "other" authentication definitions to be used.

-PAM authentication definitions are files under the directory /etc/pam.conf/.

-The specific GemStone service file names are gemstone.gem for user authentication, and gemstone.netldi for a NetLDI running with authentication.
+PAM authentication definitions are in /etc/pam.conf.
+The specific GemStone service names are gemstone.gem for user authentication, and gemstone.netldi for a NetLDI running with authentication.
 The libraries that are specified in the stack depend on how you are configuring PAM to perform the authentication.
 The examples below are for PAM configured to invoke LDAP for authentication.

-For example, to allow GemStone UNIX authentication, which uses PAM, to authenticate via LDAP, create a file named /etc/pamd.conf/gemstone.gem with the following contents:
+For example, to allow GemStone UNIX authentication, which uses PAM, to authenticate via LDAP: